 Citations and Appeals

-In order to park on campus, vehicles are required to have a valid UCO TPS approved parking permit properly displayed, or park in a visitor pay-to-park location.
+In order to park on campus, vehicles are required to have a valid UCO TPS approved parking permit registered to the vehicle parked on campus , or park in a visitor pay-to-park location.

 Hand-written notes left on the vehicle are unacceptable and will not be honored by enforcement personnel.
 Activating a vehicle’s emergency flasher lights does not constitute a valid reason to park in designated fire lanes or no-parking zones.

 The owner-of-record, the individual registering a vehicle with UCO, or the individual assigned to the vehicle by TPS’s internal process is responsible for all UCO parking citations issued against that vehicle no matter the identity of the driver at the time of the violation.